-Drinking or getting high can be used as a way to feel social, high and happy or to fit in with a crowd, but some young adults go way over the top which can lead to risk taking behaviours.
+You may drink or get high as a way to feel social and happy, or to fit in with a crowd.
+But sometimes, it’s easy to go way over the top.

 - Drive recklessly to the point where you could kill someone